hmrc/play-frontend-hmrc/docs/maintainers/overview.md

 ```sbt
 sbt it:test
 ```

+Due to the manual way of running the external service the integration tests do not run during the build process.
+In order to incorporate these tests in the Jenkins build, there is ongoing [effort](https://jira.tools.tax.service.gov.uk/browse/PBD-2085) to start the external service in a sidecar and have the generative tests run against it.

 _Note: The integration tests output produces a bit of noise as the library outputs statistics about the generators to check the distribution of the test cases.
 More information about collecting statistics on generators [here](https://github.com/typelevel/scalacheck/blob/master/doc/UserGuide.md#collecting-generated-test-data)._